Published: 16 September 2019

 The Playhouse because I went to see an adaption of Henrik Ibsen's "Enemy of the people".

 The play had been updated to included all the contemporary tropes which I assume are now de rigueur.
-Black children of white parents, the chief protagonist, the doctors sons and the editor transmogrified into women (if its not too binary to say so) sexual harassment by a lesbian editor trying to leverage the power of her role for sexual favours (two for the price of one there) and the liberal use of the f word.
+Black children of white parents, the chief protagonist, the doctors sons and the editor, transmogrified into women (if its not too binary to say so).
+Sexual harassment by a lesbian editor trying to leverage the power of her role in order to obtain sexual favours (two for the price of one there) and the liberal use of the ‘f’ word.

 "I'm still nor sure I do but I thought I should throw it in in order to sound relevant."

-"No", said Max "I think you may have neglected to show me the flyer but presumably for the young, Lenkiewicz is a bigger draw than Ibsen and for the more elderly theatre goer, such as your self, the assumption is made on the basis of the title, which incidently I don't think you have quite right".
+"No" said Max, "I think you may have neglected to show me the flyer but presumably for the young, Lenkiewicz is a bigger draw than Ibsen and for the more elderly theatre goer, such as yourself, the assumption of authorship is made on the basis of the title, which incidently I don't think you have quite right".

-"I heard an adaptation of the play on the radio the other day which I believe was closer to the original text and although I wasn't paying full attention I think I preferred it to this on balance.
-Call me old fashioned ..
+"I heard an adaptation of the play on the radio the other day which I believe was closer to the original text and although I wasn't paying full attention, I think on balance I preferred it to Ms. Lenkiewicz's efforts.
+Call me old fashioned ..."

 "That as may be Max but you didn't see the play."

-"But I did pay attention to the radio 4 production and I think it's possible that you are not only old fashioned but also ignorant of Ibsen's major concerns at the time. besides which, as the original was was in Norwegian I doubt if you have much idea at all of what was in the original text "
+"But I did pay attention to the radio four production and I think it is possible that you are not only old fashioned but also ignorant of Ibsen's major concerns at the time.
+Besides which, as the original was was in Norwegian, I doubt if you have much idea at all of what was in the original text."

-"Surely" I said, ignoring Max's jibe about my ignorance of languages, "the mark of a great play is that no alteration of the text is required to make it resonate with a modern audience?
-Any gaps in in our understanding being filled by the artifice of the Director.
+"Surely", I said, ignoring Max's jibe about my ignorance of languages, "the mark of a great play is that no alteration of the text is required to make it resonate with a modern audience?
+Any gaps in in our understanding are filled by the artifice of the Director.
 And anyway, what Max, do you know of Ibsen's major themes?"